Parking & Transportation

 Please bring the following information with you to the Department of Public Safety:

-Your vehicle information, including tag number and vehicle descriptio
+- Your vehicle information, including tag number and vehicle description

 Parking citations are issued for each violation.
 Vehicles improperly parked in handicapped spaces, reserved parking, fire lanes, carpool, low emissions, and no-parking areas will be issued a parking citation.
 Each citation carries a $50 penalty.